Rokfor/rokfor-slim/README.md

 the default user **root** and password **1234**.

 ### Behind Apache
+There are 3 important things to keep in mind when running Rokfor with Apache:
+1. Make sure that the webserver has read/write access to both **cache** und **udb** directory
+2. The server's document_root needs to point to the **public** directory.
+If you can not change this, rename the directory according to your server configuration and reconfigure the settings.php file.
-If you run Rokfor with Apache make sure, that the server's document root points to *public*. *mod\_rewrite* is also necessary to redirect all traffic over *index.html*.
+3. **mod\_rewrite** is also necessary to redirect all traffic over **index.html**.

 Building Rokfor
 ---------------